dineshdcshinde/DOM-Projects/README.md

 1. **Scroll Progress Bar**: A dynamic progress bar that updates based on scroll position.

+2. **Simple Multiplication Game**: A simple multi-plication game with score tracker

 ## Features

 - Hands-on practice with DOM methods like `querySelector`, `addEventListener`, `appendChild`, and more.